citusdata/citus_docs/performance/performance_tuning.rst

 For higher INSERT performance, the factor which impacts insert rates the most is the level of concurrency.
 You should try to run several concurrent INSERT statements in parallel.
 This way you can achieve very high insert rates if you have a powerful coordinator node and are able to use all the CPU cores on that node together.

 Citus has two executor types for running SELECT queries.
 The desired executor can be selected by setting the citus.task_executor_type configuration parameter.
 If your use case mainly requires simple key-value lookups or requires sub-second responses to aggregations and joins, you can choose the real-time executor.
-On the other hand if there are long running queries which require repartitioning and shuffling of data across the workers, then you can switch to the the task tracker executor.
+On the other hand if there are long running queries which require repartitioning and shuffling of data across the workers, then you can switch to the task tracker executor.

 Other than the above, there are two configuration parameters which can be useful in cases where approximations produce meaningful results.
 These two parameters are citus.limit_clause_row_fetch_count and citus.count_distinct_error_rate.
 The former sets the number of rows to fetch from each task while calculating limits while the latter sets the desired error rate when calculating approximate distinct counts.
 You can learn more about the applicability and usage of these parameters in the user guide sections: :ref:`count_distinct` and :ref:`limit_pushdown`.